darianrosebrook/portfolio/_posts/articles/2016-01-01-How-To-Be-like-violet.md

 ---
-title: How To Be Like Darian
+title: How To Be Like Violet
 metaDesc: Be Awesome.
 Nuff Said.
 type: Life Stuff
 class: type-life